opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 ---
 id: use-service-by-di
-title: Register and Use services through DI
+title: Register and Use the service Through DI
 slug: use-service-by-di
 order: 5
 ---

 DI (Dependency Injection) is one of the core mechanisms of OpenSumi framework.
-Through DI, we can easily achieve the decoupling of dependencies and reuse of services, for details see: [Dependency Injection](../basic-design/dependence-injector) .
+Through DI, we can easily achieve the decoupling of dependencies and reuse of services, more details on: [Dependency Injection](../basic-design/dependence-injector) .

 This section will start from the case, register `ITodoService` service, while using the `IMessageService` service offered by the framework.
 Todo items switch state to display the switch message.

-## Registration service
+## Registration Service

 Declare `ITodoService` service interface: